-Based on the groundwater well monitoring data and their spatial patterns, the GE site groundwater plume composition of groundwater at in the seepage zone, if impacted by the GE PCB plume, is expected to becontain a slightly shifted Aroclor1260 mixtures with the possibility of Aroclor 1254 in smaller proportion and any other congeners from background sources.
-In this respect, t As seen in Figure 8, the GE groundwater sample compositions are a near-perfect match to at least one of the two the Aroclor 1260 -PVA EMMs.
-The other PVA EM consisting of a mix of 1248, 1254 and 1260 is a partial match to the available monitoring well data and is consistent with additional information about Aroclor 1254 detections in the groundwater.
+Based on the groundwater well monitoring data and their spatial patterns, the composition of groundwater in the seepage zone, if impacted by the GE PCB plume, is expected to contain a slightly shifted Aroclor1260 mix with the possibility of Aroclor 1254 in smaller proportion and any other congeners from background sources.
+As seen in Figure 8, the GE groundwater sample compositions are a near-perfect match to the Aroclor 1260 PVA EMs.
+The PVA EM consisting of a mix of 1248, 1254 and 1260 is a partial match to the available monitoring well data and is consistent with additional information about Aroclor 1254 detections in the groundwater.
 Given the above information about GE groundwater composition, it is possible that the mixed 1248/54/60 EM is a composite of biofilm uptake/absorption of PCBs from a groundwater source with 1260 and 1254, and uptake/absorption of lighter PCBs (such as Aroclor 1248) from the river water.
 In this latter case, only part of this EM represents groundwater contribution.
-The is match/ssimilarity of these two EMs to the GE groundwater PCB patterns is congruent with the result that verifies that the GE EM spatial pattern of in-river and biofilm contributions of these two EMs increase downstream of GE.
-In combination, the EM compositions and the spatial pattern of their sample contributions indicates add weight to the hypothesis that impact by the PCBs in GE groundwater PCB plume_contribute to PCBs inon the Spokane River.
+The match/similarity of these two EMs to the GE groundwater PCB patterns is congruent with the result that the in-river and biofilm contributions of these two EMs increase downstream of GE.
+In combination, the EM compositions and the spatial pattern of their sample contributions add weight to the hypothesis that PCBs similar in composition to those found in GE groundwater contribute to PCBs in the Spokane River.
 We recognize, however, that the GE site is located in a heavily industrialized area and that other sources of PCB may exist in this area.
-These other sources likely include Aroclor 1260, and colud contain compositions similar to that observed in the GE plume.
+These other sources likely include Aroclor 1260, and could contain compositions similar to that observed in the GE plume.

-5.2 PCB Congener Composition Derived from In-River Mass-Balance which the Aroclor 1260 and Aroclor 1248/54/60 PVA GE-EMs can be compared.
-In this way, the purely statistical PVA process can be compared against measured physical changes to further verify strengthen interpretations.
-The mass balance was performed for 2-two scenarios for the sampling years 2018 and 2022: without blank correction as consistent with PVA, and with 3x blank correction as consistent with previous Spokane River mass balances.
-In addition, due to the some unusually high concentrations measured in 2022, an additional calculation was done for the 3x blank correction with outliers removed.
-This yields 5 mass-balance profiles to be compared against the GE PVA EMs.
+5.2 PCB Congener Composition Derived from In-River Mass-Balance statistical PVA process can be compared against measured physical changes to further strengthen interpretations.
+The mass balance was performed for two scenarios for the sampling years 2018 and 2022: without blank correction as consistent with PVA, and with 3x blank correction as consistent with previous Spokane River mass balances.
+In addition, due to one unusually high concentration measured in 2022, an additional calculation was done for the 3x blank correction with this outlier removed.
+This yields 5 mass-balance profiles to be compared against the PVA EMs.
 Figure 10 shows the 5 mass balance profiles in direct comparison to each other.
-As can be seen, each of these scenarios weights certain chlorination levels differently the impact of the blank correction is greater in 2018 than in 2022.
-In common between them is the presence of a region of heavy congeners corresponding to Aroclor 1260.
-Blank correction (3x) shifts the emphasis away from some hexachloro- and heavier congeners prevalent in Aroclor 1260 towards tetra- and pentachloro-CBs more prevalent in Aroclor 1254removes most mono- through tricongeners.
-In addition, and Outlier correction impacts the heavy congeners the most, leaving a residual resemblance to Aroclor 1260.
+As can be seen, the impact of the blank correction is greater in 2018 than in 2022.
+Blank correction (3x) removes most mono- through tri- congeners.
+Outlier correction impacts the heavy congeners the most, leaving a residual resemblance to Aroclor 1260.
 PCB11 with other mono-, di- and some trichloro-CBs appear only in the uncorrected profiles, particularly in 2018.
 These profiles suggest that even with the uncertainty due to blank contamination, the river gains congeners present in Aroclor 1254 and Aroclor 1260 in the reach that includes the possible GE groundwater plume seepage zone.
 This is consistent with the PVA results.

 Mass balance profiles represent the change in PCB congener masses between stations SR5a and SR4, subtracting the contribution of Spokane County WWTP effluent.
-Mass balance was performed for each congener, and the increase/decrease of all the congeners constitutes a profile against
+Mass balance was performed for each congener, and the increase/decrease of all the congeners constitutes a profile against which the Aroclor 1260 and Aroclor 1248/54/60 EMs can be compared.
+In this way, the purely